apache/activemq-artemis/docs/user-manual/en/security.md

   previous role search.
 This option must always be set to enable role expansion because it has no default value.
 Example value: `(member={0})`.

-- `noCacheExceptions` - comma separated list of class names of exceptions which may be thrown during communication with the LDAP server; default is empty.
+- `noCacheExceptions` - comma separated list of class names or regular expressions to match exceptions which may be thrown during communication with the LDAP server; default is empty.
 Typically any failure to authenticate will be stored in the authentication cache so that the underlying security data store (e.g. LDAP) is spared any unnecessary traffic.
 For example, an application with the wrong password attempting to login multiple times in short order might adversely impact the LDAP server.
 However, in cases where the failure is, for example, due to a temporary network outage and the `security-invalidation-interval` is relatively high then _not_ caching such failures would be better.
-Users can enumerate any relevant exceptions which the cache should ignore (e.g. `java.net.ConnectException`).
-The name of the exception should be the **root cause** from the relevant stack-trace.
+Users can enumerate any relevant exceptions which the cache should ignore (e.g.
+  `java.net.ConnectException`).
+The name of the exception or the regular expression should match the **root cause** from the relevant stack-trace.
 Users can confirm the configured exceptions are being skipped by enabling debug logging for `org.apache.activemq.artemis.core.security.impl.SecurityStoreImpl`.